At the Foyer of Thessaloniki Concert Hall, Greece [@Irini]

 FLUTE

-Considered a specialist in new music interpretation, Lee received his training at the London Sinfonietta Academy (2016) and the prestigious Lucerne Festival Academy (2013, 15, 16) with musicians of the Ensemble Intercontemporain.
-Most significantly, Lee was nominated as soloist at Lucerne Festival Academy founder Pierre Boulez’s 90th Birthday Celebration Concert series in 2015, performing Mémoriale (... explosante-fixe...
+Lee is regarded today as a specialist in new music.
+He was trained at the London Sinfonietta Academy (2016) and the Lucerne Festival Academy (2013, 15, 16) under musicians of Ensemble Intercontemporain.
+Significantly, Lee was nominated as soloist at Lucerne Festival Academy founder Pierre Boulez’s 90th Birthday Celebration Concert series in 2015, performing Mémoriale (... explosante-fixe...
 Originel).
 He reprised the performance in Easter 2016 at the composer’s memorial concert, with the Lucerne Festival Alumni Orchestra under Matthias Pintscher.
+He joined the Hong Kong New Music Ensemble in 2016, with which he has performed and toured internationally in premières of works by Unsuk Chin, Brett Dean, Du Yun & Toshio Hosokawa.

-Since his return to Hong Kong in 2016 and joining the Hong Kong New Music Ensemble, Lee has performed and toured internationally, performing regional and world première of works by, among others, Unsuk Chin, Brett Dean, Du Yun & Toshio Hosokawa.
-Lee is also an active soloist and chamber musician, having been invited to perform at Tai Kwun’s «Laundry Steps» lunchtime concerts (2019, 2020), Tom Lee Music’s livestream concerts (2020 & 2021), as well as the Leisure & Cultural Services Department’s «Our Music Talents» (2018) and «City Hall Virtuosi» (2023) series.
-He is also inaugural artist at HKU MUSE’s «Around Twilight» (2021) lecture demonstration series at the height of COVID-19 pandemic.
-In 2023, at the invitation of violinist-conductor Stanley Dodds, he stepped in at short notice to perform with Berliner Philharmoniker’s ZeMu!
+Lee is equally active as a soloist and chamber musician, having performed at Tai Kwun’s «Laundry Steps» lunchtime concerts (2019, 2020), Tom Lee Music’s livestream concerts (2020 & 2021), as well as the Leisure & Cultural Services Department’s «Our Music Talents» (2018) and «City Hall Virtuosi» (2023) series.
+He is also inaugural artist at HKU MUSE’s «Around Twilight» (2021) lecture demonstration series.
+He has performed, at short notice, alongside Berliner Philharmoniker’s ZeMu!
 Ensemble in Eugene Birman’s The Once and Future at New Vision Arts Festival 2023.
-More recently, Lee’s performance of Camilo Mendez’s solo and chamber music for flute was released as part of the composer’s monograph album, Distant Fragments, by the Austrian new music specialist label, KAIROS.
+Most recently, Lee delivered the Hongkong premières of Kaija Saariaho’s NoaNoa (2024), Pierre Boulez’s seminal Sonatine (2025) and Philippe Manoury’s Soubresauts for solo flute (2026).
+His performance of flute music by Camilo Mendez can be heard on the album, Distant Fragments, published by KAIROS [0022038KAI].

 For upcoming activities, visit SCHEDULE.